-Trinity shares insight on what airports might consider implementing in response to changing climate conditions.
+Trinity shares her insight on what airports might consider implementing, in response to changing climate conditions.

 As airports develop and expand into surrounding areas, it is important to ensure that sites have adequate drainage systems and maintain flood immunity to support an increasing amount of infrastructure.
 Therefore, ensuring that comprehensive flood and drainage assessments are completed at airport sites during initial design and ongoing construction phases is critical.

 Climate change risk will demand higher standards of flood immunity.
 In many cases, airports will need to source costly fill materials to reinforce and strengthen existing infrastructure.
-However, it is becoming increasingly difficult and expensive for airports, particularly sites in highly developed areas to source the large volumes of fill required.
+It is, however, becoming increasingly difficult and expensive for airports – particularly sites in highly developed areas – to source the large volumes of fill required.

-There are an increasing number of airports that are currently developing, or have already developed, climate change adaptation plans that account for a broad range of potentially adverse climate impacts.
+There are increasing numbers of airports that are currently developing or have already developed climate change adaptation plans that account for a broad range of potentially adverse climate impacts.

 To ensure that appropriate response measures are developed for future climate change challenges, airports should consider implementing base case and diligent monitoring tools, which includes being aware of mean sea level changes and monitoring groundwater and salinity levels, to identify action trigger points.
 No two infrastructure assets share the same lifespan, particularly when climate change is factored in.

 Airports will need to consider risks and action trigger points associated with critical infrastructure assets, including runways, taxiways/ aprons, terminal buildings and coastal infrastructure such as sea walls, on a case-by-case basis.

 Adopting a trigger point approach will enable airports to adopt an adaptive design and management approach for new works, meaning works can be built to a current standard but with sufficient capacity to be “upgraded” to a higher standard sometime in the future when the relevant trigger point threshold is exceeded.
 This allows airports to effectively prioritise and plan for: